HenryCodeT/PropItUp-ClassComp_React_MERN-CodingDojo/README.md

 # Prop It Up
 ### Class Components - React - MERN
-### Create a component PersonCardthat accepts the following properties:
+### Create a component PersonCard that accepts the following properties:
 * ```firstName```
 * ```lastName```
 * ```age```